IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 Specifies whether a UID2 login ([GET /token/generate](../endpoints/get-token-generate.md) call) is required.

-This function is also used to handle missing identities, as shown in [Workflow States and Transitions](#workflow-states-and-transitions).
+Use this function to handle missing identities, as shown in [Workflow States and Transitions](#workflow-states-and-transitions).

 ```html
 <script>